Alicia-Hong/AliciaJacksonPhD_ContextBridge_Corpus/README.md

 5. **ContextBridge UI**
    - Demo picture of the ContextBridge user interface
-   - Python scripts for data preprocessing
+   - Python scripts for the backend using Flask

 ## Data Collection and Annotation